Dave LaMattina: Personal life

-He graduated with a degree in communications from Boston College.
-Later he received a grant from the Jacques Salmanowitz Program for Moral Courage in Documentary Film.
-With the initiative Jacques Salmanowitz Program, LaMattina direct and produce a documentary about child AIDS activist Nkosi Johnson, which became his directorial debut.
-Meanwhile, he earned his MFA from the University of Southern California's School of Cinema-Television.
+LaMattina graduated with a degree in communications from Boston College.
+While there, he received a grant from the Jacques Salmanowitz Program for Moral Courage in Documentary Film, which enabled him to direct and produce a documentary about child AIDS activist Nkosi Johnson.
+He earned his MFA from the University of Southern California's School of Cinematic Arts.

-After the graduation, he spent time writing and working in development with Hollywood studios.
-In 2007, he co-founded the documentary film production house, 'Copper Pot Pictures' accompany with Chad N. Walker and Clay Frost.
+In 2007, he co-founded the production company Copper Pot Pictures with Chad Walker and Clay Frost.